Agentopians/WeAi/VISION.md

 ## Value Proposition
 - Timely, comprehensive weekly summaries of Ethereum ecosystem developments
-- High-quality, AI-curated content maintaining editorial standards
+- High-quality, AI-curated content maintaining Week in Ethereum News' editorial standards
-- Efficient platform for employers to reach Ethereum talent
+- Efficient platform for employers to reach qualified Ethereum talent
 - Time-saving resource for staying informed about Ethereum
+- Commitment to maintaining the trusted reputation of Week in Ethereum News

 ## Hackathon Goals
 1. Develop functional AI agent system for news curation and summarization